✶ 2017 voice magazine winner pick of the fringe

 Nelson’s considerable writing and broadcasting talent is being well recognised in addition to his stand-up.
 He supplied material for Jason Manford’s A Funny Old Week and three series of Russell Howard’s Good News.
 He also wrote and performed sketches, topical stand-up and co-hosted (with Susan Calman) BBC Scotland’s 2014 Commonwealth Games satirical comedy series Don’t Drop The Baton.

-More recently, Nelson has appeared on the BBC’s The One Show (as both and with bespoke News at 3 clips), BBC Three’s Comedy Marathon and BBC Scotland’s Comedy Underground.
+More recently, Nelson has appeared on the BBC’s The One Show (as both and with bespoke News at 3 clips), BBC Three’s Comedy Marathon and BBC Scotland’s Comedy Underground and Bad Influencer.
+In 2017, he was flown to Australia to tape a set at the Sydney Opera House for the Just For Laughs comedy festival.

 His debut radio series Mark Nelson’s Guide To Marriage broadcast in December 2013 and won the Scottish Comedy Awards Radio prize.
-He is the series host of BBC Radio Scotland’s hit show The Good, The Bad and The Unexpected, has featured on Radio 4’s Fred At The Stand, BBC Scotland’s Breaking The News and, on occasion (such as on the original Brexit Eve), is live-to-air contributor on BBC Radio 5 Live’s Question Time Extra Time.
+He has hosted all six series of BBC Radio Scotland’s hit show The Good, The Bad and The Unexpected, has featured on numerous episodes of Radio 4’s Fred At The Stand as well as BBC Scotland’s Breaking The News and has, on occasion (such as on the original Brexit Eve) been a comedy pundit on BBC Radio 5 Live’s Question Time Extra Time.
+He has also appeared on BBC’s News Quiz.

 Nelson has sold out his hour-long shows at more than a dozen Glasgow International Comedy Festivals [Lowering The Tone (2007), Aftershock (2008), Smile You Son Of A Bitch (2009), Offending The Senses (2010), Guilty Pleasure (2011), Under The Radar (2012), Nelson—Live (2014), Older Than Jesus (2015), Smiley Face (2016), Irreverence (2017 + 2018), Brexit Wounds (2019)].

-He has also performed six hugely successful seasons at the Edinburgh Fringe with his solo shows Offending The Senses (2010), Guilty Pleasure (2011), Under The Radar (2012), Please Think Responsibly (2014), Older Than Jesus (2015), Smiley Face (2016), Irreverence (2017 and 2018).
-Irreverence received much critical acclaim and sold out its Edinburgh Fringe run and attracted rave reviews.
-In 2018, Mark brings the show back to the Fringe for a limited run at Underbelly’s Cowbarn.
+He has also performed nine hugely successful seasons at the Edinburgh Fringe with his solo shows Offending The Senses (2010), Guilty Pleasure (2011), Under The Radar (2012), Please Think Responsibly (2014), Older Than Jesus (2015), Smiley Face (2016), Irreverence (2017 and 2018).
+Irreverence received much critical acclaim and sold out both its Edinburgh Fringe runs to great reviews.

 In 2016, Mark created a series of online clips, The News At 2, for BBC Scotland’s Short Stuff strand and co-starring his two-year-old daughter.
 Featuring topics such as Global Warming, Donald Trump, and the Economy, the clips went “viral” and he was commissioned to make more, starting with one on the Brexit turmoil.
 Now rebranded The News At 3.
 In 2017, a number of them, including the hilarious Valentine’s Day, went viral with views of many millions.
 The Easter episode has itself surpassed 100 million views.
 The popularity of these clips led to News At 3 being mentioned in the Scottish Parliament as part of the discussion about a new BBC in Scotland and was picked up by the BBC’s One Show for a series of their own commissions.
-News At 3 is regarded as the BBC’s biggest online-only original comedy smash-hit.
+News At 3 is regarded as the BBC’s biggest online-only original comedy smash-hit, with audience engagement to date exceeding 180 million views.

 Widely recognised as a superb stand-up, including being frequently nominated and frequent winner of the annual Best Headliner gong at the annual Scottish Comedy Awards, Nelson has no gimmicks, relies on no frills—his work is just consistently top-quality comedy, pure unadulterated stand-up of the highest order.